rishariyad/Weatherify/README.md

 ## Acknowledgements

 - [OpenWeatherMap](https://openweathermap.org/) for providing weather data.
-- [Neural network framework/library] for the chatbot functionality.
+- Natural Language Processing Toolkit for the chatbot functionality.
 - [Bootstrap](https://getbootstrap.com/) for the responsive design.